karstegg/deepgram-transcription-app/README.md

 *   **Transcript Actions:** Buttons to copy the full output (transcript + summary) or save it as a `.txt` file.
 *   **Reset/Cancel:** Button to reset the form or cancel frontend listening (backend cancellation not implemented).
 *   **Auto-Scroll:** Transcription text area automatically scrolls down.
+*   **User Authentication:** Sign in with Google via Firebase Authentication to manage user sessions.

 ## Tech Stack